CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## Traffic Flow

-This scenario examines a VM which is assigned to a logical segment, `VLAN100`, in the virtualized network.
-A bare metal server in `VLAN200`, in the underlay network, and NSX Edge VM located on ESXi03 host.
-The Edge VM is the gateway between the virtual and the physical networks ("north-south" traffic in VMWare terminology) and uses two logical uplinks in VLANs `30` and `31` which has BGP peering to the underlay leaf switches to route VM to bare metal traffic.
+This scenario examines a VM which is assigned to a logical segment, `VLAN100`, in the virtualized network, a bare metal server in `VLAN200`, in the underlay network, and NSX Edge VM located on ESXi03 host.
+The Edge VM is the gateway between the virtual and the physical networks ("north-south" traffic in VMware terminology) and uses two logical uplinks in VLANs `30` and `31` which has BGP peering to the underlay leaf switches to route VM to bare metal traffic.

 In this diagram we also have both Tier 0 and Tier 1 routers.
-The T0 router BGP peers with the leaf switches and advertises the Overlay network routes.
+The T0 router has BGP peerings with the leaf switches and advertises the Overlay network routes.
 The T1 router is the gateway for virtual hosts.
 T0 router has logical downlink to T1, and two logical uplinks to the leaf switches in the physical world through `VLAN30` and `VLAN31`.
 The T1 router has a logical downlink into the virtual segment, and a logical uplink to the T0 router.